jensadev/skilltree/README.md

 ## Todo
 * Student interface
+    * A student that logs in sees dashboard
+    * Dashboard shows active skilltrees - load based on classroom
+* Teacher interface
 * Clean up localstorage
 * Write tests
 * Add some tooltips
+* Caching both classroom and laravel
+* Move google requests from laravel to axios?

 ## Finished
 * sign in with oAuth